 They were subsequently transferred to the Trumpington Camp, arriving there on 14 May 1944.

-Giuseppe Pellicciari’s Identity Document, Serial number Z017595, Prisoner T173336, issued 14 May 1944, stamped ‘F.G.N.
+Giuseppe Pellicciari was issued with an Identity Document, Serial number Z017595, Prisoner T173336, issued 14 May 1944, stamped ‘F.G.N.
 Alexander, Lieut.
 Colonel, Commandant, Trumpington Camp’.
-Signed by Giuseppe Pellicciari, with photograph stamped ‘Trumpington Camp 27 May 1944 Cambridge’.
-Endorsed ‘The bearer of this Identify Document is an Italian Prisoner of War, employed on work directly connected with the War …’.
-Obverse and reverse.
-Source: Andrea Sabattini, 2015.
+This was signed by Giuseppe Pellicciari, with a photograph stamped ‘Trumpington Camp 27 May 1944 Cambridge’.
+It was endorsed ‘The bearer of this Identify Document is an Italian Prisoner of War, employed on work directly connected with the War …’.

 Giuseppe and Walter told Andrea that they worked as farmers for a ‘female officer’ in the area.
 Andrea understood that this was Viola Pemberton, who sometimes invited Giuseppe to have a meal with her family.
 Andrea added that her grandfather remained in touch with Mrs Pemberton after the War.
 Andrea knew another camp prisoner, Leonello Pelosi, who was a great friend of her grandfather.